SolidX

 Using Handlers in Layout Metadata

-Reference your handler alias in the layout JSON:
+Reference your handler name in the layout JSON:

 {